sfiligoi/unifrac-binaries/README.md

 ## Additional timing information

-When evaluating the performance of Unifrac it is sometimes necessary to distingiush the time spent interacting with the data from the Unifrac compute proper.
+When evaluating the performance of Unifrac it is sometimes necessary to distinguish the time spent interacting with the data from the Unifrac compute proper.
 Additional informational messages can be enabled by setting: